 During this process, hemp bags filled with salt are placed in wooden vats containing water, allowing the salt to dissolve slowly over time.
 Shiotsuri gradually increases the salt content of the water, activating the koji living in the barrels and readying them for the next phase.

 The next phase is "kaiire", which takes nearly three years to complete.
 During this period, brewers rely heavily on their skill and knowledge of the brewing craft, constantly interacting with the ingredients to control the temperature and fermentation process.

-The brewers carefully blend the moromi (the mixture of soybeans, wheat and salt) with the koji in the wooden barrels and stir it with a wooden paddle to draw out the complex flavors and aromas.
+The brewers carefully blend the moromi (the mixture of soybeans, wheat, and salt) with the koji in the wooden barrels and stir it with a wooden paddle to draw out its complex flavors and aromas.

 Twice a day, each barrel is attended to by a brewer who carefully stirs and enlivens the mixture by releasing built-up gases and reintroducing oxygen into the moromi.
 Throughout this stage, the brewers create the ideal fermentation environment, allowing the koji to thrive and flourish.

 As with all processes at Marunaka Shoyu, this step is entirely reliant on the technique and experience of the brewer, and no automation or modern equipment is used.